Lexicon-Group-2/Blog-project/README.md

 - [ ] Untill now the only way to make a blog post is to do it within django admin/ gui.
 Change it so that say users within staff group can make a blog post.
 - [ ] Group some users into a staff group.
 - [ ] Apply some css to the blog.
-Either use displa: flex or display: grid... both should work fine.
+Either use display: flex or display: grid... both should work fine.
 - [ ] Make a clear separation between blogs.
 For instance, each blog should be within certain background color, separated from the body bacground.

 ### **detail_view.html:**